radomir9720/pixel_app_flutter/README.md

 The main purpose of this application is to manage the functions of the car. it is also considered to be used as an on-board computer.

-For now, while the IT team of this project is in search of the connection protocol realization in the best way, the app connects to the hardware through bluetooth.
-In the future we plan to implement connection through USB, WIFI and HTTP, so that user can choose the interface connection, which suits him best.

 As the main hardware was choosen esp32.
 The software for esp32(called MainECU) [lives here](https://github.com/starfactorypixel/MainECU).
 The MainECU is the connecting link between this application and car interfaces.